numbertheory/gameplatform/README.md

 2. Click the "Create Color option" to add it to the palette.

 3. Choose that color from the palette options and draw with it.
-Name the color something in the palette.
+By default, the color name will show as undefined, but you can change that in the text box.

 4. If you remove a color from the palette, all pixels with that color will also be removed.

-5. When done drawing, name the sprite and click the "Copy JSON to Clipboard" button.
-This will put the sprite information into the clipboard in JSON format.
+5. When done drawing, name the sprite and click the "Export" button.
+This will create a new page which will show the JSON format for the sprite you drew.

 6. Copy that info into a JSON file in your game.